acmerev/acmerev/index.md

 ### RESUME

-I´m Ingenier in Computer science Gradruate of Univerity Autonomus of Tlaxcala
+I´m Ingenier in Computer science Gradruate of Univerity Autonomus of Tlaxcala and pasion for Data Structures and Algorithms, Frontend Development, Backend Development, Database Management, System Design and Cloud.

 ```markdown
 Estudios